 The Sage Prime is our top-selling thermal mass flow meter which features a bright, high-contrast photo-emissive OLED display.
 The display clearly states the flow rate, the totalized flow, and temperature and is contained in a robust, yet lightweight, dual-sided NEMA 4 enclosure.
-The flow Rate is also graphically displayed using a horizontal bar graph which shows the percentage of full-scale flow rate.
+The flow rate is also graphically displayed using a horizontal bar graph which shows the percentage of full-scale flow rate.
 Entirely separated from the electronics in the back is a large, easy-to-access compartment, which has well-marked terminals that permit easy wiring.
-The meter is powered by 24 VDC (optionally, 12 VDC, or 115/230 VAC) and draws less than 2.5 watts, likely making the Prime the most energy efficient thermal mass flow meter (Draws less than 2.5 watts when under 100 mA at 24 VDC).
+When powered by 24 VDC (optionally, 12 VDC, or 115/230 VAC), the meter draws less than 2.5 watts, likely making the Prime the most energy-efficient thermal mass flow meter (Draws less than 2.5 watts when under 100 mA at 24 VDC).

 Sage Prime is CE approved, and CSA, UL approved for Hazardous Service1 (see “Approvals” under the “Technology” tab on the website).
 For ATEX Zone I approvals, request Sage Rio Flyer (SIX Series).